GraceAtwood/CommandCentralBackend2/README.md

 # Command Central Backend 2

-This is the new repository for the new version Command Central's Backend, rewritten from the ground up.
+This is the repository for the new version of Command Central's Backend, rewritten from the ground up.

-The Command Central Backend is a RESTful service that provides data access, authentication, validation, and authorization services to Navy personnel data.
+The Command Central Backend is a RESTful service that provides standardized data access, authentication, validation, and authorization services to Navy personnel data.
 The service includes a few features which we've encapsulated in "modules":